Himasnhu-AT/MedicalGPT/README.md

 Welcome to the MedicalGPT project's README.
 Here, we'll introduce you to our AI generative models designed to assist in answering medical queries.
 Our initiative includes three distinct models, each contributing to the goal of providing medical-related answers.
 Please keep in mind that our models' usage and answer quality are currently limited due to dataset constraints and resource availability.

+### Summary of update on model:
+1. Custom Model: Exploring on 35 M paramerters.
+2. LLAMA2 7B Parameters: Awesome results.
+Currently dropped as it doesn't allow commercial use.
+3. Falcon 7B Parameters: Great result.
+Making model more faster and removing bug which causes it to repeat responses multiple times.
+4. Open API: Exploring...

 ##
 ## Custom Model